 Delaware Workers Compensation Lawyers

 The Delaware workers’ compensation lawyers of Silverman, McDonald & Friedman understand how anxious you might feel.
-We have been helping injured workers in Seaford, Newark, and Wilmington and throughout the state for decades.
+We have been helping injured workers in Seaford, Newark, Wilmington, and throughout the state for decades.
 We know you have questions and concerns and we are here to help.
-If you work here in Delaware, we are the firm you can trust to protect you and to fight for you.
+If you work here in Delaware, we are the firm you can trust to protect you and fight for you.

 Case Results